redteaminfra/redteam-infra/external/aws/README.md

   All logs from machines in the VPC are sent to the Elastic Stack.

-* Nweb
+* Natlas

-  A dedicated nweb instance providing port scanning capabilities as well as the web interface to see the results.
+  A dedicated natlas instance providing port scanning capabilities as well as the web interface to see the results.

 ## Ongoing VPC Structure